 A solid foundation for a small efficient government has been established.
 While we have achieved much, many challenges remain.
-Retaining our small town atmosphere while focusing on strategies to strengthen our business
+Retaining our small town atmosphere while focusing on strategies to strengthen our business district are key priorities.

 These are important responsibilities and time consuming processes but as we plan together for our future, I hope you will vote for me so I can continue my work for you.